 What the Science Says About Manuka Honey

-Several recent studies show manuka honey is effective when used on top of wounds and leg ulcers.
-Studies also show it's effective in fighting infection and promoting healing.
+Several recent studies show Manuka honey can be helpful when it’s used on top of wounds and leg ulcers.
+Studies also show it might fight infection and boost healing.

 The Natural Medicines Comprehensive Database lists honey as being "possibly effective" to treat burns and wounds.
-The Cochrane Review notes that honey may shorten healing times in mild burns compared with traditional dressings.
-However, honey dressings do not increase leg ulcer healing at 12 weeks even when used with compression wraps.
+The Cochrane Review notes that honey may shorten healing times in mild burns and surgical wounds compared with traditional dressings.
+But they also say more research needs to be done.

-Another possible benefit of honey is that, unlike antibiotics, it has not been reported to cause development of resistant bacteria.
+Another possible benefit of honey is that, unlike antibiotics, it doesn’t appear to lead to resistant bacteria.
 These so-called "superbugs" develop after repeated exposure to common antibiotics.
-They require special antibiotics to treat them.
+Special antibiotics are needed to treat them.

 Possible Side Effects of Manuka Honey

 These may include: